-Throughout the academic year, he also facilitates Bloomfield College's Emerging and Advanced Leadership Series, bringing leaders and executives in areas such as politics, finance, media, non-profits, and other industries to the Bloomfield College campus to assist students in gaining a direct understanding of the requirements of the workplace, while developing needed strategies that will create a strong career track for their future.
+Throughout the academic year, Matthew also facilitates Bloomfield College's Emerging and Advanced Leadership Series, which brings leaders and executives from politics, finance, media, non-profits, and other industries to campus to assist students in understanding the requirements of the workplace and developing strategies to create a strong career track for their future.

 He passionately supports various political causes, revitalizing the City of Newark, sound and equitable education policy, and the Boston Red Sox.